binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 105 Limiting Instructions

 If the court admits evidence that is admissible for one purpose (or against one party) but not another, the trial judge **must**, if requested, restrict the evidence to its proper scope and instruct the jury accordingly.
-Rule 105 supposes that juries will follow instructions and the limiting instruction will therefore limit any unfair prejudice stemming from jury misuse.
+Rule 105 presumes that juries will follow instructions and the limiting instruction will therefore limit any unfair prejudice stemming from jury misuse.

 *The non-proponent party would argue that a limiting instruction is prejudicial because it actually brings possible uses of the evidence to the jury's attention which they might not have thought of otherwise.*